Santandersecurityresearch/CurrentSense-TinyML/README.md

 ## Who Is Behind It?

-CurrentSense-TinyML is a research project by Work done by Mark Cardinal of the Santander Group Cyber Security Research Team. ([@LargeCardinal](https://twitter.com/LargeCardinal)).
+CurrentSense-TinyML is a research project by Work done by Mark Carney of the Santander Group Cyber Security Research Team. ([@LargeCardinal](https://twitter.com/LargeCardinal)).